chriswhitehouse/bank_tech_test/README.md

 A practice tech test, focusing on code quality.

 ## Motivation
 This is a practice for the type of tests potential employers offer as part of their recruitment process.
-They are not just looking for a valid solution that meets the requirements and acceptance criteria, but code that has built to a high standard.
-This means, TDD, OO, and good style, project structure, and good version control.
+They are not just looking for a valid solution that meets the requirements and acceptance criteria, but code that is built to a high standard.
+This means, TDD, OO, and good style, project structure, and version control.

+## Design Approach
+Kept the project as simple as possible whilst maintaining testing, coverage, style and build status.

+Built the out the solution with TDD.
+Started from a simple account object that returned the appropriate string.
+Expanded this to include the transaction_log, and refactored the statement generation into a separate statement class.

+Refactored methods according to SRP and DRY as far as possible.

 ## Build status